 - PCB footprint: Here, you’ll look through the Footprints Library entry in the Explorer dialog.

 - Simulation model: This isn’t mandatory, but it is useful if you want to use the component in SPICE simulations in the Schematic Editor.

 - Parameters: This is where you can fill in any of the typically required information for sourcing (manufacturer, MPN, supplier information, etc.), electrical parameters, and a description for the components.

 This is a great way to create a new component that has a standard package (e.g., QFN, SOT, etc.), or to reuse an existing symbol for a component but in a new package.
 Always make sure to validate your new component against the datasheet to be sure there are no footprint or symbol errors.

-Schematic and PCB layout templates are probably the most common way to reuse PCB design data, but Altium 365 does more than let you reuse these two types of files.
-Components, projects, PCB layer stacks, bills of materials, and manufacturing outputs can also be templatized and quickly reused in a new project.
+Schematic and PCB layout templates are probably the most common form of PCB design reuse, but Altium 365 does more than let you reuse these two types of files.
+Components, projects, PCB layer stacks, bills of materials, and manufacturing outputs can also be templatized and quickly utilized when you reuse projects.
 The image below shows how you can access component templates through the Altium 365 web instance.
 These templates can also be downloaded to a local machine or accessed within Altium Designer.

 In the above image, you’ve probably also noticed the entry for Output Job Templates.
 This is a convenient way to save settings for manufacturing files.
 If you work with a small number of manufacturers and each has particular requirements for project documentation, some design programs let you customize your output configuration so that you won’t have to set up a new configuration for each project.

-Why You Should Use Altium 365 for PCB Design Reuse
+Why You Should Use Altium 365 for PCB Reuse Projects

 - Organization: Altium 365 enforces a simplified organization for storing project data, component data, libraries, and much more on a managed cloud platform.